*Magnify*

 17. Psychotic Reaction

 How could he be dead?
 We grew up together.
 We experienced the passage of time from a similar age.
 We were both very young when President Kennedy was assassinated in 1963.
 We grew up watching the same three television stations, even though we lived states apart.
 We grew up listening to the same songs that played on AM radio.
-Of course there were differences.
+Of course, there were differences.
 He became a world-wide known entertainer, and I went to college and started teaching English in school.
 We both wrote poetry.
-We both had lots of relationships, and for whatever reason ended up not married for long.
+We both had lots of relationships and for whatever reason we ended up not married for long.
 He was raising three children without a resident mother.
 I understood how irrationally urgent he was when he decided he was ready for fatherhood.
-I had been urgent and reckless about motherhood, but endometriosis left me unable to bear children.
-I never felt stable enough, or rich enough, to pursue adoption as a single female.
-That sort of thing didn't happen frequently in the 1980s.
-About the time Michael started his family, I left teaching.
-My days were filled with 12 year-olds, and I would never have one of my own.
-I decided that if the "emotional pain" part of a job, outweighed all the positive things, I should probably do something else for a living.
-I decided to take control my life, and there were a couple of times in Mr. Jackson's life when he must have gone through a similar decision process.

 I remember when cute little Michael was 12, and lead singer for the Jackson 5.
 I saw them on "The Ed Sullivan Show."
 I was 16 and far too mature to consider little Michael as anyone but little Michael.
 Jermaine was closer to my age, but I thought Michael was cuter.
 But, I was 16.
-Sixteen year old girls are not socially interested in 12 year old boys, but I would skate fast when one of the Jackson 5 songs played at the skating rink.
+Sixteen-year-old girls are not socially interested in 12-year-old boys, but I would skate fast when one of the Jackson 5 songs played at the skating rink.

 Age differences don't matter so much when you get older.
 People born many years apart find themselves drawn to each other, from interests or goals in common.
 It happens frequently in this day and age.
 But I never quite got past thinking of Michael as a short little kid.
 When I wasn't paying attention, he grew up, filled out some, moved like no one ever had, and recorded albums that sold millions.

 I was so shocked by MJ's death, that I couldn't even come up with a respectable comment until the next Monday.
-My 23 year-old friend Jennifer had heard the news, but she was so removed from what I had experienced growing up along side Michael, so to speak.
+My 23-year-old friend Jennifer had heard the news, but she was so removed from what I had experienced growing up alongside Michael, so to speak.

 My opinion of Michael didn't change until after his death.
 I was overwrought.
 I hadn't given him the kudos he deserved, and now he was gone.
-I did lots of quiet time thinking those first days of July.
+I did lots of quiet time thinking during those first days of July.
 I couldn't say anything until I decided what I thought about Michael, and how his life as an entertainer had actually affected me.

 906